 Vegan Chocolate Coconut Cake with Rich Chocolate Glaze.

-- 1½ cups flour of your choice * white spelt flour, all purpose flour, or gluten free flour according to your dietary needs.
+- 1½ cups flour You can use white spelt flour, all purpose flour, or gluten free flour according to your dietary needs.

 - 1 cup granulated sugar

 - 1 teaspoon baking soda